Hope Park: Current status

 Hope Park Mill and Miller's House (sometimes known collectively as "Robey's Mill" or "Piney Branch Mill"), along with a log smokehouse, spring house, and cabin, are preserved.
 Hope Park's mill and adjacent ancillary buildings were listed as "Hope Park Mill and Miller's House" on the Virginia Landmarks Register on November 16, 1976, and on the National Register of Historic Places on August 15, 1977.
 Hope Park Mill and Miller's House are located at 12124 Pope's Head Road, Fairfax, Virginia.
 At the time of the complex's listings in 1976 and 1977, the property was owned by Sally and David McGrath who also lived in the Miller's House.
 In 1980, Fairfax County created the Robey's Mill Historic Overlay District (HOD).

 The Hope Park mansion house and the mill were photographed by the Historic American Buildings Survey (HABS) in the 1930s.
 Detailed measured drawings of the mansion house were made in the 1930s, and of the mill in the 1970s; all can be viewed on the Library of Congress website.
 A plaque from the U.S. Department of the Interior commemorating this activity sits in the mansion house.

 As of the time of this article's composition and subsequent to the Barnes' tenure, ownership of the Hope Park mansion house (and its fluctuating acreages due to sales or inheritances) has been held by, the Newmans, Zimmerman, the Mattinglys, the Flints, and the Warhursts.
 The Hope Park mansion house, as it has evolved over the years, remains in use as a private residence and shares a seven-acre lot with a grand modern home about a mile from the mill and miller's house.
 Until 1976 when the remaining 82-acre Hope Park "Mansion House Tract" was subdivided, the address of the mansion house was 11807 Pope's Head Road.
-It obtained a new address then when the old farm lane from Popes Head Road to the mansion house was named to accommodate the development.
+Lloyd and Jo Ellen Flint named the old farm lane from Popes Head Road to the mansion house Quiet Brook Road.
+Quiet Brook Road was extended beyond the mansion house and a new branch in the road was created and named Bob's Ford Road to provide access to lots at the back of the tract.
+At that time, the mansion house address became 5709 Quiet Brook Road.